-The Prometheus NT.Plex is transformed into a system that increases your throughput with unattended operation with the addition of the NT.Robotic Autosampler.
-A stand-alone all-inclusive system — with robotic arm, enclosure, computer and monitor.
-Load up to four 384-well plates with 1,536 samples for hands-free characterization of thermal unfolding and chemical denaturation in a single experiment.
-Get the optional plate temperature control to keep your samples at 4 to 20 °C while they wait in the queue.
-And the aggregation detection optics is another upgrade to get you complete stability characterization.
+Add NT.Robotic Autosampler to transform Prometheus NT.Plex into a system that increases your throughput with unattended operation.
+It’s a stand-alone, all-inclusive system with robotic arm, computer, and monitor.
+Analyze up to 1,536 samples for hands-free characterization of thermal unfolding and chemical denaturation in a single experiment.
+Incorporate plate temperature control to keep your samples at 4 to 20 °C while they wait in the queue.
+And, include aggregation detection optics to get you complete stability characterization.

 Tackle challenging stability characterizations with multiple technologies in one instrument

 Prometheus utilizes a number of technologies to characterize thermal unfolding, particle sizing, and aggregation.
-Each one tells a different story about their stability, and are used for a variety of applications.
+Each one tells a different story about stability, and is used for a variety of applications.
 But they have one thing in common — they are all label-free.